core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This specification makes use of the following additional terminology:

 {: vspace='0'}
-URI, relative reference, URI reference
-:   A URI is a character sequence that identifies a resource, starting with a scheme.
-A relative reference is a character sequence that is not a URI but can be resolved to one.
-The term "URI reference" denotes a character sequence that can be either a URI or a relative reference.

-: These explanations are consistent with the terms' definitions in {{RFC3986}}.

 resolve against
 :   The expression "a URI-reference is *resolved against* a base URI" is used to describe the process of {{RFC3986}} Section 5.2.
 Noteworthy corner cases are